kisakova/documentation/completeReference/Advanced/dataManagement/view.rst

 Review the Record History
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-If the user is allowed to do this (i.e., the :ref :ref:`Data Audit capabilty <admin-capabilities-data-audit>` has been enabled for at least one of the user's :ref:`roles <user-guide-user-management-permissions-basic>`, , there will be a link to the history of operations performed with the record in the top right corner of the View page.
+If the user is allowed to do this (i.e., the Data Audit capabilty has been enabled for at least one of the user's `roles <../../System/UserManagement/roles.html>`_, there will be a link to the history of operations performed with the record in the top right corner of the View page.

 |